Diet and Nutrition for Cattle

 If possible, the hay should be 8% crude protein or higher.
 It is a good idea to test the protein value of your hay through local laboratories.

-This post is adapted (with permission) from content proudly brought to you by our partners at Nutrena and Cargill Animal Nutrition.
-The original blog post appears here.
+The feed room is proudly brought to you by Nutrena and Cargill Animal Nutrition.
+Learn more about us here.
+You can see the original blog post here.